 Extra virgin olive oil in cooking

-Extra virgin olive oil is made up of mostly monounsaturated fats – the highly stable one with only one double bond.
-Therefore, fat oxidation is less likely to happen with extra virgin olive oil compared with some other vegetable oil, like soybean oil with 60% polyunsaturated fats.
+Some other vegetable oil, like soybean oil with 60% polyunsaturated fats can cause fat oxidation.
+However, extra virgin olive oil is made up of mostly monounsaturated fats – the highly stable one with only one double bond.
+Therefore, fat oxidation is less likely to happen with this type of oil.

 Contributing to the resistance to oxidative damage of extra virgin olive oil, polyphenols and tocopherols in the oil act as phenolic antioxidants.
 One study fried olive oil varieties to see how they stood up to high heat, and only after 24-27 hours of frying (depending on the type) were they considered to be harmful.
 The researchers also found that the polyphenol content of olive oil predicted its susceptibility to oxidation; varieties with more polyphenols were less prone to oxidation while those with less became more oxidized.

-Besides, the smoke point of extra virgin olive oil is from 190-220°C. Sautéing on the stove equates to a temperature of around 120°C, deep-frying is usually in the range 160-180°C and roasting in the oven 180°C. So, as you can see, extra virgin olive oil is safe to use in popular cooking methods.
+Besides, the smoke point of extra virgin oil is from 190-220°C. Sautéing on the stove equates to a temperature of around 120°C, deep-frying is usually in the range 160-180°C and roasting in the oven 180°C. So, as you can see, olive oil – especially the extra virgin one – is safe to use in popular cooking methods.

 Why do people misunderstand olive cooking oil?